Table of Contents

 - Originator’s account number for the transaction

-- Unique identifiable information, such as national identity number, passport number, social security number, driving license number, or residential address
+- Unique identifiable information (such as a national identity number, passport number, social security number, driving license number, or residential address)

 Receiving VASP Must Share Upon Receipt of Funds: